Experience-based Knowledge Correction for Robust Planning in Minecraft: Details for experimental setup

 \paragraph{Observation} When making a plan, our agent receives inventory information (\ie, item with their quantities) as text.
 When executing the plan, our agent receives an RGB image with dimensions of $640 \times 360$, including the hotbar, health indicators, food saturation, and animations of the player’s hands.

 \paragraph{Action space}

-Following Optimus-1~\citep{li2024optimus}, our action space primarily consists of keyboard and mouse controls, except for craft and smelt operations.
-Keyboard presses control agent movement (e.g., jumping, moving forward, backward).
-Mouse movements control the agent's perspective.
+Following Optimus-1~\citep{li2024optimus}, our low-level action space primarily consists of keyboard and mouse controls, except for craft and smelt high-level actions.
+Crucially, craft and smelt actions are included into our action space, following~\citep{li2024optimus}.
+This means these high-level actions automatically succeed in producing an item if the agent possesses all the required items and a valid actions for that item is chosen; otherwise, they fail.
+This abstraction removes the need for complex, precise low-level mouse control for these specific actions.
+For low-level controls, keyboard presses control agent movement (e.g., jumping, moving forward, backward) and mouse movements control the agent's perspective.
 The mouse's left and right buttons are used for attacking, using, or placing items.
-Crucially, craft and smelt operations are included into our action space, following~\citep{li2024optimus}.
-This means these high-level operations automatically succeed in producing a target item if the agent possesses all the required items and a valid operation for that target item is chosen; otherwise, they fail.
-This abstraction removes the need for complex, precise low-level mouse control for these specific actions.
 The detailed action space is described in~\Cref{tab:action_space}.